-Work to begin on Selfridge jet fuel storage, delivery system
+Work to begin on Selfridge fuel storage, pump system

 Harrison Township — Work is to officially start on a new jet fuel storage and delivery system at Selfridge Air National Guard Base.

 The National Guard’s 127th Wing earlier said the $32.6 million project will support rapid refueling of KC-135 Stratotanker aerial refueling aircraft and other aircraft that are based at Selfridge, training at the facility or deploying from the base.

 Construction of the 630,000-gallon storage complex with an eight-station hydrant refueling system is expected to take about two years.
 The new system will replace a storage area at the base in Macomb County’s Harrison Township that was built in 1958.

 Fuel trucks will continue to be used for smaller aircraft.